 - Rent a boat and go for a swim, or just enjoy a boat ride.
 The water temperature is pretty perfect thanks to the shallow lake depth, and a boat ride is the perfect way to appreciate how big the lake actually is.

 - Visit Keibul Lamjao National Park, the only floating national park in the world.
-To get there, head back to Moirang and ask for Keibul Lamjao.
-You’ll be pointed in the right direction for a shared taxi, which will drop you off near the entrance to the park.
+To get there, head back to Moirang and ask for Keibul Lamjao to find a shared taxi.
 Entry is 200 Rs for foreigners (30 Rs for locals), with a 250 Rs camera charge (50 Rs for locals).
 The gatekeeper was lax, though, so if you put your camera in a bag you can probably avoid the camera fee.
 Ask Mr. Maipakchao for more information.

 How to get to Loktak Lake